 Those same parents who have always supported me also happen to run a cemetery.
 (Weird, I know, right?)
 People love to say they grew up with a cemetery so close to their home, it was like it was their backyard.
 Well, the cemetery IS my backyard.
 And front yard.
 And side yard.
 Although I have since moved out, and in with my lovely partner, I still work part time at the cemetery, which has been the backdrop of my entire life.
 So much so, I wrote/produced/acted in a short film about it, which recently secured a distribution deal and will be available on major streaming platforms soon!
 I am currently developing a feature length film inspired by it all, so keep an eye out for that.

-When not acting or running around a cemetery, I practice & teach yoga (to both kids & adults), paint funky one of a kind jean jackets, and take lots of baths.
+When not acting or running around a cemetery, I practice & teach yoga (to both kids & adults), play tennis, and take lots of baths.

 Thanks for stopping by!